RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 clicking the `checks` tab on the related pull request.

 > Caching for GitHub actions and NPM packages is active.
 This caching allows subsequent pull request
-> updates to avoid reinstalling yarn dependencies.
+> updates to avoid reinstalling npm dependencies.
 >
 > Occasionally test failures can occur after recent NPM package updates either in the pull request
 > itself or in a prior commit to the pull request.
 The most common reason for this failure presents when